Sounders run out of magic in 3-0 loss to Columbus Crew in MLS Cup

 Seattle displayed more of its potent offense after the break.
 Sounders coach Brian Schmetzer also made substitutions to put fullback Brad Smith and midfielder Gustav Svensson in the match, both of which helped establish the attack.

-It didn’t matter as Crew keeper Eloy Room and his backline were there for blocks and clearances.
+It didn’t matter, as Crew keeper Eloy Room and his backline were there for blocks and clearances.
 Room had two saves overall.

 The Sounders, the defending champions, made their fourth MLS Cup appearance in their past five seasons.